songwenas12/songwenas12.github.io/_pages/about.md

 Research Interests
 ======
 My research mainly lies in the intersection of Artificial Intelligence and Operations Research.
-I am particularly interested in leveraging Deep Learning and Reinforcement Learning to solve challenging optimization problems in various application domains, such as resource allocation, vehicle routing, and power systems.
+I am particularly interested in *learning to optimize*, which aims to leverage Deep Learning and Reinforcement Learning to solve challenging optimization problems in various practical domains such as transportation, manufacturing, and maritime logistics.

 Keywords:
 * Artificial Intelligence